usc-mrel/python-ismrmrd-server/doc/docker.md

 Run the client and send data to the server in the other Docker container:
 ```
-python3 /opt/code/python-ismrmrd-server/client.py -a 172.17.0.1 -p 9002 -G "dataset" -o /tmp/phantom_img.h5 /tmp/phantom_raw.h5
+python3 /opt/code/python-ismrmrd-server/client.py -a host.docker.internal -p 9002 -G "dataset" -o /tmp/phantom_img.h5 /tmp/phantom_raw.h5
 ```

 The command line options used are:
 ```
--a 172.17.0.1  Send data to address 172.17.0.1, which is the default IP address of the Docker host.
+-a host.docker.internal  Send data to address host.docker.internal, which
+                         resolves to the IP address of the Docker host.
 -p 9002                  Send data to port 9002.
-This is sent to the host, which is then redirected to the
+This is sent to the host, which
-               server container due to the “-p” port mapping when starting the server.
+                         is then redirected to the server container due to the
+                         "-p" port mapping when starting the server.
 -o                       Specifies the output file name
 -G                       Specifies the group name in the output file

 The last argument specifies the input file name.
 ```